-Not all ingredients are created equal, however.
-Some ginger beers are basically just sugar and ginger flavoring, giving you nothing but a headache after.
+Yet even though it only contains three ingredients, not all ingredients are created equal.
+If you look at the ingredients to many mass-produced ginger beers out there, you’ll notice that they are basically just sugar and ginger flavoring, giving you nothing but a headache after.
 You wouldn’t drink it on its own, so why would you put it in a cocktail?

-Below, you’ll find our picks for the best ginger beer for Moscow mules.
+Below, you’ll find our picks for the best ginger beer for Moscow mules (you can find our picks for vodka here).
 They run the gamut on spiciness, so even if that zing isn’t your thing, you’ll find one to enjoy.
 (If you need to know how to make a Moscow mule, check out our video on the subject here.)

 Australian ginger beer Bundaberg not only rolls off the tongue (as you’re delightfully ripping the cap off), but the brew is damn goo, too.
 Using locally-grown ginger and taking three days per batch, Bundaberg is great in mules and more.